paritytech/subxt/RELEASING.md

     Checkout `master`, ensuring we're looking at that latest merge (`git pull`).

     The crates in this repository need publishing in a specific order, since they depend on each other.
-    Additionally, `subxt-macro` has a circular dev dependency on `subxt`, so we use `cargo hack` to remove dev dependencies (and `--allow-dirty` to ignore the git changes as a result) to publish it.

-    So, first install [cargo-hack](https://docs.rs/crate/cargo-hack/latest) with `cargo install cargo-hack`.
     Next, you can run something like the following command to publish each crate in the required order (allowing a little time in between each to let `crates.io` catch up with what we've published).

     ```
     (cd codegen && cargo publish) && \
         sleep 10 && \
-        (cd macro && cargo hack publish --no-dev-deps --allow-dirty) && \
+        (cd macro && cargo publish) && \
         sleep 10 && \
         (cd subxt && cargo publish) && \
         sleep 10 && \